-As a doctor, you will have plenty of options to choose from when it comes to making a decision about your career.
-In Ireland, many graduates wait until their year as an intern is complete before committing to one area over another.
-Some then enter general practice, while many more continue their training as a general physician or surgeon, or in a related specialist field.
-Alternatively, you might, as others have done, prefer to work in an area such as hospital management, or make research your priority by opting for a career in academic medicine.
+As a doctor, you will have plenty of options to choose from when it comes to deciding on your career progression.
+In Ireland, many graduates wait until completing their intern year before committing to one area or another.
+Some then enter general practice while many more continue their training as a general physician or surgeon or in a related specialist field.
+Alternatively, others prefer to work in an area such as hospital management or make research their priority by opting for a career in academic medicine.

 First, second and third years

-Students study the biomedical sciences to create an understanding of the knowledge underlying medicine and begin clinical science in the first term through the Family Case Study.
-Teaching is a combination of problem based learning in the first year, small group teaching (12-14 students), lectures and practical demonstrations.
+Students study the biomedical sciences to understand what underlies medicine and they begin clinical science in the first term through a Family Case Study.
+Teaching is a combination of problem-based learning in the first year, small group teaching of 12 to 14 students, lectures and practical demonstrations.

-Self-directed learning and use of e-learning are encouraged throughout the course.
-The majority of the teaching in first and second year takes place at the School of Medicine, Trinity Biomedical Sciences Institute at the main University campus, with the remainder in the hospital setting.
-Third year combines the taught course programme and an extensive hospital placement programme in order to advance and integrate clinical skills.
+Self-directed learning and the use of 3-learning are encouraged through the course.
+The majority of teaching in first and second year takes place in the School of Medicine, Trinity Biomedical Institute at the main University campus with the remainder in a hospital setting.
+Third year combines the taught course programme and an extensive clinical placements programme that advances and integrates clinical skills.

-Medical moderatorship and intercalated M.Sc. in biomedical sciences
+Medical Moderatorship and intercalated Master's in Biomedical Sciences

-On successful completion of the third year, you may be permitted to take a year out from the medical course to undertake a moderatorship in science in an approved subject.
-This is subject to the availability of places and the agreement of the head of department concerned.
-An intercalated M.Sc. in Biomedical Sciences is also available to medical students who successfully gain a 1st or 2:1 in year 3 modules.
+On successful completion of third year, students may be permitted to take a year out from the medical course to undertake a moderatorship in science in an approved subject.
+This is dependent on the availability of places and agreement by the head of the department concerned.
+An intercalated Master's in Biomedical Sciences is also available to medical students who successfully gain a 1st or 2:1 in their studies.
 The M.Sc. is a one-year full-time programme.